How to choose the best event management software for you

 One thing to attend to is that if you use accounting software like Quickbooks, the business tools in your event management platform should integrate with your bookkeeping tool of choice.
 Otherwise you will be wasting lots of time double entering data into two software apps.

-Any venue that rents out its space or engages in group sales or catering sales (which includes restaurants and hotels as well banquet halls and event facilities within golf courses, wineries, breweries, museums and libraries) is also in the events business, and as such needs event tech tools and venue software apps to help them run the events side of their business.
+Any venue that rents out its space or engages in group sales or catering sales (which includes restaurants and hotels as well banquet halls, wedding venues and event facilities within golf courses, wineries, breweries, museums and libraries) is also in the events business, and as such needs event tech tools and venue software apps to help them run the events side of their business.

 These venues will probably require some or all of the business tools mentioned above (especially the lead management and invoicing tools) as well as the following additional features:

-Note that there is a difference between event venue software (which focuses on the ability to manage the events business and customers for a venue) and platforms for facility management (which focus on room and equipment reservations, maintenance, security, lease administration, etc. for an entire building or facility).
+Note that there is a difference between top event venue software platforms (which focus on the ability to manage the events business and customers for a venue) and platforms for facility management (which focus on room and equipment reservations, maintenance, security, lease administration, etc. for an entire building or facility).

 How do virtual event tools fit into the world of event management apps?
-Mainly by enabling event professionals to self-broadcast events from a single location from multiple remote locations.
+Mainly by enabling event professionals to self-broadcast events in real-time from a single location or from multiple remote locations.
 In the past, these tools were used mainly for webinars and training purposes, but now you can find entire conferences and trade shows being broadcast virtually as well as smaller meetings and even social events.
 These tools are also being deployed more frequently for creating hybrid events, which have both in-person and virtual audiences ... an approach that can boost attendee engagement for your virtual audience by providing a more authentic “live” experience.

 While some virtual event management solutions offer online registration / ticketing and event marketing tools (like event websites, email communications and event apps), most of them include these features:

-As you can see, event management software can span a wide variety of tools, features and functions, so it’s best to start your search knowing exactly what you need to accomplish and what jobs you want the software to do.
+As you can see, event management software can span a wide variety of tools, features and functions, so it’s best to start your search knowing exactly what you need to accomplish and what jobs you want the software to do in managing successful events.
 Once you have that list, finding the right fit is just a matter of trying out the solutions that align with your needs.